 3. Through the Kennedy Center Education's Artist-In-Residence program, Mo Willems invites you to his studio every day for the next few weeks at 1:00 pm EDT (11:00 am in New Mexico) for LUNCH DOODLES.
 Grab your paper, pencils, crayons, and/or markers and join Mo to explore writing and making art together.
 New episodes will be post each day and then remain online for streaming.
 Just click on DOODLES.

 4. The Children’s Book Council & Every Child A Reader is sharing 23 original coloring pages from favorite authors and illustrators.
 Inspired by the theme "Read.
 Dream.
 Share," these pages are for kids and adults of all ages to enjoy during your time at home.
 Click on COLORING.

-5. To protect the public and tax prep volunteers from COVID-19, many VITAs and AARP Tax-Aide sites had to close their in-person tax preparation sites.
-We encourage you to use #FreeFile to file for free online.
+5. To protect the public and tax prep volunteers from COVID-19, many VITAs and AARP Tax-Aide locations had to close their in-person tax preparation sites.
+We encourage you to use #FreeFile to file free online.
 Check out all of the IRS-sponsored online free tax preparation programs and see if you qualify at www.irs.gov/freefile